 No matter how hard your dog begs and pleads, there are simply some people foods you should never fork over.
 And of course, you also need to make sure potentially toxic foods aren’t left out where your dog could get at them.
-Read on to find out what foods dogs should not eat.
+Read on to find out what not to feed dogs and why.

-You may already know not to offer chocolate to your pooch, but did you know that avocados can be bad for dogs too?
-Look over this list of 16 foods you should absolutely never feed your dog to see how many you knew about.
+What human foods can dogs not eat?
+You may already know not to offer chocolate to your pup, but did you know that avocados can be bad for dogs too?
+Good human food can often mean bad pet food.
+Look over this list of 16 foods that should not be eaten by dogs.

-While melt in your mouth chocolate makes humans happy (and if it doesn’t, I can honestly say I don’t understand you at all!), it can be very harmful to your dog.
+While melt in your mouth chocolate makes humans happy, it can be very harmful to your dog.
 It contains caffeine and theobromine, two stimulants that can make your dog’s heart race, blood pressure skyrocket, and even cause seizures and death.

 The darker the chocolate, the more dangerous it can be for your pup because it contains even more of these substances.
 So baker’s chocolate and semi-sweet nibs are big no no’s.
 Smaller breeds can also be affected by a lesser amount of chocolate than larger breeds.
 You can see just how much is too much in our Dogs and Chocolate Infographic.

-Thinking about a dog chewing on a piece of gum might elicit a chuckle or two, but it’s really not a laughing matter.
-A dog wouldn’t have a clue what to do with this strange, chewy substance and may be likely to swallow it, which can cause choking or blockages in the digestive system.
+Thinking about a dog chewing on a piece of gum might elicit a chuckle or two, but it’s not a laughing matter.
+A dog wouldn’t know what to do with this strange, chewy substance and may be likely to swallow it, which can cause choking or blockages in the digestive system.
 Candy can result in the same issues, especially if it’s super chewy, like caramel or taffy.
 Hard candies can also fracture your dog’s teeth.

 Grapes are highly toxic to dogs and can result in severe complications, including sudden kidney failure.
-Even just a single one can cause a very bad reaction in your dog, so keep those bowlfuls of grapes and fruit salads out of paws reach.
-If you happen to come home and find a straggly, empty grape vine on the floor near your dog, contact your veterinarian or animal poison control immediately (more on that at the end of this list).
+Even just a single one can cause a nasty reaction in your dog, so keep those bowlfuls of grapes and fruit salads out of paws’ reach.
+If you happen to come home and find a straggly, empty grapevine on the floor near your dog, contact your veterinarian or animal poison control immediately (more on that at the end of this list).

 Onions contain a harmful substance that can damage your dog’s red blood cells, making them unable to carry oxygen through the body.
 This is as dangerous as it sounds and can be fatal.
 Now you might wonder what dog would eat an onion, but they’ve been known to gobble up slices dropped on the floor, snack on breaded onion rings, or nosh on sweeter tasting pearl onions.
 Onion powder is also a problem for dogs, so keep it safely stored away in the spice cabinet.

 While sitting down with a nice cup of tea can be one of the most relaxing points of your day, you should certainly avoid inviting your dog for teatime.
-Tea leaves contain caffeine, like I mentioned in our chat about chocolate, and can be quite troublesome for dogs.
+As I mentioned in our chat about chocolate, tea leaves contain caffeine and can be quite troublesome for dogs.
 Although your dog may seem uninterested in tea bags, you should store cartons of them safely and avoid leaving mugs with used tea bags around where your dog could take a taste.

 If you’re baking bread or other items with raw yeast, like homemade soft pretzels, be sure to let it rise somewhere safe from curious noses.
 The yeast in that dough can expand in your dog’s belly and cause painful gas and bloating.
 Bloat can cause a dog’s stomach to twist, which can turn into a medical emergency.
 There is also a risk of alcohol intoxication since yeast produces alcohol during the fermenting process.